swdavies7/mens-tennis-rankings/README.md

 ## Usage

-Type the below and follow the on screen prompts.
+Type the command below and follow the on screen prompts.

     $ mens_tennis_rankings

 ## Development